Cuts, flows and gradient conditions on harmonic functions: Introduction

 The article is organised as follows.
 All of the questions are gathered in \S{}\ref{sques}. \S{}\ref{sharmetcoho} introduces the space of cuts and flows which are used to study the space of harmonic function with gradient conditions.
 One of the aim of this section is to give a dual characterisation of having no non-constant harmonic function with gradient in $\ell^p$ (or $c_0$).
-This dual characterisation will allow to reduce the non-existence of harmonic functions to the existence of transport plans to deal with other cases. \S{}\ref{sisolapent} develops tools which are necessary for Theorem \ref{tisop} (or Corollary \ref{ttranindiso-c}): \S{}\ref{sslaplp} bridges estimate on the Cheeger constant in finite graphs with the $\ell^p$-spectral gap and \S{}\ref{ssisoperel} focuses on the existence of useful finite sets inside groups.
-These finite set as well as the bounds on the spectral gap will be used to construct transport plans. \S{}\ref{sslapl1} introduces the idea of exit distributions which also come in the construction of some transport plans. \S{}\ref{shdp} contains the bulk of the proofs. \S{}\ref{sslioudir} defines transport plans and use them to give alternate proofs of results from \cite{Go}, namely that graph without bounded harmonic functions also have no [potentially unbounded] harmonic function with gradient in $\ell^p$, provided some isoperimetric inequality holds; this uses the exit distributions from \S{}\ref{sslapl1}. \S{}\ref{sstranreliso} contains the proof of Theorem \ref{tisop}; it relies on the well-chosen sets from \S{}\ref{ssisoperel} and the bounds of \S{}\ref{sslaplp} to do so. \S{}\ref{ss-c0centr} reproves \cite[Lemma 2.7]{GJ} using slightly different techniques. \S{}\ref{sscentmal} hinges on the idea of q-normalisers to show that the constancy of a harmonic function with gradient in $c_0$ propagates to malnormal hulls.
+This dual characterisation will allow to reduce the non-existence of harmonic functions to the existence of transport plans to deal with other cases. \S{}\ref{ssliou} introduces the idea of exit distributions which also come in the construction of some transport plans and \S{}\ref{ssisop} defines isoperimetric profiles which are a key condition for some results. \S{}\ref{shdp} contains the bulk of the proofs. \S{}\ref{sslioudir} defines transport plans and use them to give alternate proofs of results from \cite{Go}, namely that graph without bounded harmonic functions also have no [potentially unbounded] harmonic function with gradient in $\ell^p$, provided some isoperimetric inequality holds; this uses the exit distributions from \S{}\ref{ssliou}. \S{}\ref{ss-c0centr} reproves \cite[Lemma 2.7]{GJ} using slightly different techniques. \S{}\ref{sscentmal} hinges on the idea of q-normalisers to show that the constancy of a harmonic function with gradient in $c_0$ propagates to malnormal hulls.
 This eventually lead to the proof of Theorems \ref{teo1} and \ref{teo2}.